Protect your Android against hacking and malware with Avast One

 Jailbroken phones: iOS devices and, to a lesser but still admirable extent, Android devices are very hack-resistant.
 If you’ve jailbroken yours — if you've removed the manufacturer’s built-in security measures — you’ll be very vulnerable to hacking, unless you know exactly which countermeasures to take.

-To prevent hackers from getting on your network or in any of your devices, you should use a robust cybersecurity tool like Avast Free Antivirus.
+To prevent hackers from getting on your network or in any of your devices, you should use a robust cybersecurity tool like Avast One.
 Avast uses six layers of protection, plus cloud-based artificial intelligence, to block 1.5 billion malware attacks every month.
 Detect weaknesses in your home Wi-Fi, shore up unsafe settings and weak passwords, and prevent phishing scams and viruses — all for free.

 “My account was hacked!”
 Anytime something goes wrong on social media, this defense is a celebrity’s best friend.
 If you’re not careful with your passwords, it’s very easy for a hacker to gain control over one of your accounts.
 Once they’re inside, they can post on your behalf, access private content, and communicate with your contacts.